 Learning basic maths facts is something that has become a key part of maths within Springfield.
 At the start of each maths lesson, children take part in a ‘Blue and Red Number cards’ activity.
-This is a relatively new concept in our school, but one which has had a huge impact in all classes from Reception up to Year 6.
+This concept is one which has had a huge impact in all classes from Reception up to Year 6.
 In these five minute starter activities, children recall basic facts from two 1-digit numbers.
 They add them, subtract them, multiply them, double them, halve them, multiply and divide them by 10 and 100, and create fractions, amongst other things.
 The questions increase in complexity as the children move through the school.
 Teachers will encourage children to use these facts to answer related maths questions, where all they need is the basic fact.
 An emphasis is therefore put on that maths is all about patterns, and many facts can be found from the basics.
 Every child in Key Stage 2 has the blue and red number cards at home, along with a sheet of key questions, so that children and parents can work together to develop automaticity in the recall of key/basic number facts.
-Alongside these blue and red number cards, children are given opportunities to access online programs to further their experiences of basic maths skills.
-Mangahigh and Times Tables Rockstars are used in school as intervention activities, or extension activities and each child has a login that can be used at home, too.
-Times Tables are a key focus in schools across the country, so there will be a continued focus on learning all times tables by the end of Year 4.
+Alongside these blue and red number cards, children are given opportunities to access online programs, such as Times Tables Rockstars, to further their experiences of basic maths skills.
+These could be used as intervention activities, or extension activities, and each child has a login that can be used at home, too.
+With times tables now being a country-wide focus, we are also focussed on ensuring children can recall facts with speed and accuracy by the end of Year 4.
 Staff in Springfield will always encourage children to practise their basic maths skills at home and in school.

 Fluency in maths is all about being able to answer questions given with accuracy and efficiency, and is at the centre of the National Curriculum for maths.
 It is about knowing mathematical facts and methods, and being able to recall these efficiently.
 The progress through a unit of work will allow children opportunities to practise and memorise methods to become mathematically fluent.
 Fluency in maths is taught in every maths lesson through a range of activities which use concrete, visual and abstract resources.
 In KS1 maths lessons, there will be increased use of concrete and visual resources, so that children can ‘see’ the maths which they are learning, and so that they can understand the underlying pedagogy behind the mathematical concepts.
 As children move up through the school, fluency activities will use more abstract approaches, and will allow children to practise their skills through a variety of question styles.
 Fluency in some units allows children to use their learnt arithmetic skills, but to apply them to different contexts.
 It is the fluency that needs to be developed in children before they can tackle the more complex problem-solving and reasoning activities.